eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 ### 2. Type aliases

-It's also common in Rust to use `type` aliases to give types new names.
+It's also common in Rust to use `type` aliases to give a type a different name.

 `cbindgen` also understands these and will generate a `typedef` when possible.